computational-psychology/stimupy/manuscript/paper.md

   (e.g. visual illusions) use more basic stimulus functions (e.g. components)
 - comes with application-oriented documentation, including interactive Jupyter Notebooks

-Stimupy is a free and open-source Python package which can be easily downloaded and installed via standard package managers, or directly from its GitHub source.
+`stimupy` is a free and open-source Python package which can be easily downloaded and installed via standard package managers, or directly from its GitHub source.
-We think that using stimupy will improve the consistency and accessibility of visual stimuli while helping to avoid bugs.
+We think that using `stimupy` will improve the consistency and accessibility of visual stimuli while helping to avoid bugs.
-A key feature in stimupy is that its functions are parameterized with parameters that are relevant to vision scientists (e.g. visual angle, spatial frequency, target placements).
+A key feature in `stimupy` is that its functions are parameterized with parameters that are relevant to vision scientists (e.g. visual angle, spatial frequency, target placements).
-Moreover, stimupy is designed in a modular fashion, i.e. more complex stimuli are composed of less complex stimuli, which supports the understanding of existing stimuli, makes connections between stimuli explicit,
+Moreover, `stimupy` is designed in a modular fashion, i.e. more complex stimuli are composed of less complex stimuli, which supports the understanding of existing stimuli, makes connections between stimuli explicit,